-She is currently helping to design 22 Bishopsgate, our dynamic new tower in the City of London that is creating an interactive vertical community for working and discovering.
-She was the project manager in charge of leading the planning application for the exterior envelope of The Francis Crick Institute, a dynamic new research facility in Kings Cross, London that brings together six leading organisations under one roof.
+At 1 Page Street, Amy helped to drive the award-winning refurbishment that saw a tired 1980s building stripped back to its structural frame and entirely rethought into a modern headquarters for the luxury British retailer Burberry.
+She was also the project manager in charge of leading the planning application for the exterior envelope of The Francis Crick Institute, a dynamic new research facility in Kings Cross, London that brings together six leading organisations under one roof.

-Amy led conversations with the Abu Dhabi Urban Planning Council on the incorporation of ESTIDAMA environmental rating system into projects within the region.
+Amy helped to design our Aerospace Master Plan in Qatar, where she developed sustainability strategies that targeted a LEED ND Gold certification.
+Amy led conversations with the Abu Dhabi Urban Planning Council on the incorporation of ESTIDAMA environmental rating system into aviation projects within the region.
 She also led the collaborative efforts with the Urban Land Institute (ULI) to facilitate a dialogue on Sustainability and Planning in London and New York.
 The ensuing research and discussions are being used in a larger body of research comparing many aspects of the two cities.